Indiana publisher irrigates the news desert

 “Long and short, I just love this business,” Hurd told me over the phone last week.

-“Whenever I hear of a community that’s supposedly losing their newspaper it really pains when that happens so I do whatever I can,” he said.
+“Whenever I hear of a community that’s supposedly losing their newspaper it really pains me when that happens so I do whatever I can,” he said.
 “I try to look for opportunities that are out there and make sure the community has got a local newspaper they can be proud of, and serve their needs.”

 I’ve written about ways to help news outlets survive as the market evolves and they pursue new business models.